mynodebtc/mynode_docs/docs/bitcoin/data-from-other-node.md

 # Using Bitcoin Data from Other Node
-In some cases, you may want to use Bitcoin data from a different node to get myNode up and running faster or to save bandwidth.
-If you have another node that is already synced, you can copy that data to your myNode.
+In some cases, you may want to use Bitcoin data from a different node to get MyNode up and running faster or to save bandwidth.
+If you have another node that is already synced, you can copy that data to your MyNode.

-## Step 1 - Start myNode
+## Step 1 - Start MyNode

-The first thing you need to do is start your myNode and disable QuickSync.
+The first thing you need to do is start your MyNode and disable QuickSync.
 To disable QuickSync, go to the settings page and click the "Disable QuickSync" button.

 This will reboot your device and start syncing Bitcoin from scratch.